Tales from the Morrigan

 The crew faces planetary customs, local bylaws, and a deeply unhelpful sheep.

 A heroic sheep.
-A stolen flight jacket.
+A tiny flight jacket.
 A tale of valour, wool, and chaos.

 In the ship's garden, a fiddle plays for the lost, then for the living.
 Sometimes music is the only thing that matters.